sakshidhandiya/Manufacturing-Downtime-Analysis-Dashboard/README.md

 # Manufacturing Downtime Analysis Dashboard

+An interactive Excel dashboard analyzing machine downtime in manufacturing with pivot-based insights, time bucket categorization, and key KPIs for operational efficiency.

 ## 📌 Project Overview

 This project provides an **interactive Excel dashboard** for analyzing downtime in a manufacturing environment.
 The dashboard is designed to help operations and management teams monitor machine utilization, identify downtime causes, and support data-driven decision-making to improve efficiency.